 Men lived their existence in “watches,” alternating 4 hours on duty, and 4 hours off.
 When off-duty, officers & men kept to their two separate worlds.
 There were few sources of enjoyment when passing idle hours.
 Reading, writing letters, or chatting with friends were common activities.
 Even when in port, sailors were mostly confined aboard ship, and made do with simple forms of entertainment.
 Officers existed in a hierarchy, and had different levels of comfort available to them for relaxing.
 All officers shared the private space of the wardroom, as well as their private berthing spaces.
 Senior & flag officers — commanders, captains, and admirals —were afforded what amounted to large suites aboard ship, for entertaining or relaxing.
 The Captain’s cabin on OLYMPIA was a space for entertaining guests and dignitaries.
 Note the sideboard, leather arm chairs, bookcase, plants, and throw rugs.
 There was a private head and bath tub adjacent.
 Enlisted men had nothing close to this type of luxury aboard ship.

 Enlisted men aboard the cruiser OLYMPIA lounge around in hammocks, on deck, reading and napping.

 Note the band in the middle, which is composed of both white and African-American members.
-Other sailors behind the band are playing cards.
-This photo is an excellent example of integration in the Navy during this period —African-American sailors can be seen throughout the photograph.
+Other men behind the band are playing cards.
+This photo is an excellent example of integration in the Navy during this period —African-Americans can be seen throughout the photograph.